gctools-outilsgc/aurora-website/src/docs/en/component/progress-indicators.md

 Progress indicators are key for visibility of system status.
 They visually represent a path to completion of a particular task or process.
 Step indicators help the user identify how much of the process the user has completed, and how much is still left.

-## Steps Indicator
+## Step Indicators

 Step indicators are used for tasks that require multiple steps.
-To visually represent a page or element that is loading, use a spinner or progress bar rather than a steps indicator.
+To visually represent a page or element that is loading, use a spinner or progress bar rather than a step indicator.

 ## Progress Bars